MattLemmon/g/README.txt

 4. Feel free to have fun with the program.
 Perhaps you would like to create a fifth Drone class?
 Or perhaps you'd like to create a new skin pack?
 Make any mods you want.
-You can easily change the backgroung image, the drone images, etc.
+You can easily change the background image, the drone images, etc.

 5. Play around with Gosu.
-The tutorials and example materials are included for convenient access in    '/g/vers/gosu_lib' This saves you the trouble of having to dig all the way down into the gem folder when you want to review documentation.
+The tutorials and reference materials are included for convenient access in    '/g/vers/gosu_lib' This saves you the trouble of having to dig all the way down into the gem folder when you want to review documentation.